All in the Family: Setting and location

 Lear and his writers set the series in the Queens neighborhood of Astoria.
 The location of the Bunkers' house at 704 Hauser Street is fictitious.
 No Hauser Street exists in Queens.
 The address is not presented the way addresses are given in Queens: most address numbers are hyphenated, identifying the number of the nearest cross street.
 Nevertheless, many episodes reveal that the Bunkers live near the major thoroughfare Northern Boulevard, which was the location of Kelsey's Bar and later Archie Bunker's Place.

-The exterior of the house shown at the show closing is a home located at 89-70 Cooper Avenue, Glendale, Queens, New York, across from St. John Cemetery.
+The exterior of the house shown in the opening credits is a home located at 89-70 Cooper Avenue, Glendale, Queens, New York, across from St. John Cemetery.

 Many real Queens institutions are mentioned throughout the series.
 Carroll O'Connor, a Queens native from Forest Hills, said in an interview with the Archive of American Television that he suggested to the writers many of the locations to give the series authenticity.
 For example, Archie is said to have attended Flushing High School, a real school in Flushing, Queens, although in the "Man of the Year" episode of Archie Bunker's Place, Archie attended Bryant High School in nearby Long Island City.
 As another example, the 1976 episode "The Baby Contest" deals with Archie entering baby Joey in a cutest-baby contest sponsored by the Long Island Daily Press, a then-operating local newspaper in Queens and Long Island.

-The writers of All in the Family continued throughout the series to have the Bunkers and other characters use telephone exchange names when giving a telephone number.
-Most other series at the time, such as The Mary Tyler Moore Show, were using the standard fictitious 555 telephone exchange at a time when the Bell System was trying to discontinue them.
+The writers of All in the Family continued throughout the series to have the Bunkers and other characters use telephone exchange names when giving a telephone number, even though the Bell System was trying then to discontinue the exchange names.
+(Most other series at the time, such as The Mary Tyler Moore Show, used the standard fictitious 555 telephone number).
 At different times throughout the series, the exchanges Ravenswood and Bayside—both valid in the area—were used for the Bunkers' telephone number.
 Actual residents of the Bunkers' age continued using exchange names into the early 1980s, which is referred to in the 1979 episode "The Appendectomy", in which Edith gets confused between the two versions of a number she is dialing.